Nibblecomm/awesome-unifi/README.md

 - - -

-If you have any question about this opinionated list, do not hesitate to contact me [@rakeshmukundan](https://twitter.com/rakeshmukundan) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact us [@Spotipo1](https://twitter.com/Spotipo1) on Twitter or open an issue on GitHub.